kurtextrem/skillzero/README.md

 # skillzero

 Modern agent harnesses expose every installed skill's name and description to the model (but not their full content).
 With many skills, that can still **consume tokens, increase cost and add irrelevant context**.
-[Matt Pocock has called out the same problem](https://x.com/mattpocockuk/status/2067205673792721057).
+Experts like [Matt Pocock](https://x.com/mattpocockuk/status/2067205673792721057), [Addy Osmani](https://x.com/addyosmani/status/2086871426653356066) and [swyx](https://x.com/swyx/status/2086505938144616810) have called out the same problem.

-skillzero gives every managed skill one of two states:
+skillzero solves it by diving skills into 3 categories:

+1. **Unmanaged**: Skills that are untouched by skillzero - agents see their name and description as usual.

-**👻 Hidden**: Hidden from implicit model selection and generated routing, but still manually invokable.
+2. **👻 Hidden**: Skills become completely hidden from the agent, but are still manually invokable (like commands).

-**📚 Collection**: Hidden individually, but discoverable through one or more generated collection skills.
-Makes sense to group skills for design, writing, etc.
+3. **📚 Collection**: Skills in collections are hidden by default, but become discoverable generated collection skills.
+This allows you to group skills for design, writing, etc. where the agent can invoke the skills when working on topics related to the collection.

 ## Installation